BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -No!
 Feel free to update the boilerplate to fit the needs of your application.
 Certain things that you might not want/need include templates, mobile and desktop versions, Modernizr, etc.

-**Do I need a local web server to test the boilerplate?**
+**Do I need a web server to test the boilerplate?**

-   -Kind of.
-The boilerplate works locally in Firefox, but both IE and Chrome complain about the Require.js text loader plugin, which dynamically pulls in a template.
-If you are not able to use a local web server, such as XAMPP, [James Gibson](https://github.com/jamesgibson14) has provided the following instructions to test the boilerplate in IE9 and Chrome:

-   IE 9: Add this code

-      if (navigator.appName == 'Microsoft Internet Explorer' && location.toString().indexOf('file')==0) {

-         window.XMLHttpRequest = function() {

-            try {

-               //this sets the HttpRequest to use different version which does allow local file access. return new ActiveXObject('MSXML2.XMLHTTP.3.0');

-            }
-            catch (ex) {

-               return null;

-            }
-         }
-      }

-   Chrome: Make a shortcut to chrome with commanline args:

-       drive:\PathToChrome\Chrome.exe --allow-file-access-from-files
+   -Nope!

 **Can I contribute to this project?**

    -Please do!
 I am learning just like you.
+If you want to contribute, please send pull requests to the dev branch.

 ##Change Log

+`0.8.0` - August 22, 2012

+- Added Project Nickname: **BRB** - Seriously how did I not see that before.

+- Added Jasmine Unit Tests!
+Two unit tests were added for both Views and Models.

+- **BREAKING CHANGE**: The Require.js text plugin was removed, and an inline html template was used instead.

+- Upgraded to Lodash 0.5.2

 `0.7.0` - August 10, 2012